Nikos Vetoulas: Coaching career

 Vetoulas started his coaching career with Aris in 2008, as an assistant coach to Andrea Mazzon.
 From 2010 to 2015, he coached Apollon Patras, where he managed to achieve promotion to the top-tier level Greek Basket League, up from the 2nd-tier level Greek A2 Basket League.

 On May 28, 2016, Vetoulas was appointed as the head coach of the Swiss League club, SAM Massagno Basket, signing a two-year deal.
 On July 6, 2016, he left the Swiss club, in order to become the head coach of the top-tier level Greek club Promitheas Patras.
 On January 30, 2017, Vetoulas was appointed as the head coach of the Greek team Rethymno Cretan Kings.
 On June 25, 2018, he was appointed as the head coach of Kolossos Rodou.

-During the 2020-2021 season, he led Apollon Patras to the Greek 2nd division championship and a promotion to the Greek Basket League after four seasons.
+During the 2020–2021 season, he led Apollon Patras to the Greek 2nd division championship and a promotion to the Greek Basket League after four seasons.
+Vetoulas stayed with the club until 2023, when he resigned from the team.

+On February 7, 2024, Vetoulas was hired from Maroussi.
+On October 27, following Maroussi's defeat by Panionios, he resigned his position as team coach.